 where the matrix $A=R_t^{-1}H R_z$ is the light transport matrix, $H$ represents the shift-invariant 3D convolution, $R_t$ and $R_z$ represent the transformation operations applied to the temporal and spatial dimensions, respectively.

 The task of recovering the object $u$ from the measured signal $\tau$ is a typical ill-posed inverse problem.
-The regularization method is a good choice to solve ill-posed inverse problems.
+The regularization method is a good choice for solving ill-posed inverse problems.
 In \cite{ye2021compressed}, the sparsity regularization and a non-negative constraint were used to restore the surface of objects.
 Although the algorithm can reconstruct a three-dimensional hidden image of $64\times64$ spatial resolution with $5\times5$ scanning points, the results greatly depend on the post-processing step to smooth out the noises and outliers.
 The collaborative signal and objective regularization was used in \cite{liu2021non}, which is shown effective on both confocal and non-confocal NLOS imaging reconstruction.
 However, such complex regularization makes the computational costs increase extremely, which is unfavorable for real applications.
-Thus, finding a regularization method suitable for NLOS imaging algorithms can give consideration to both imaging quality and speed, which is still a challenging problem.
+Thus, finding suitable regularization methods for NLOS imaging algorithms can consider both imaging quality and speed, which is still a challenging problem.